stroeer/stroeer-videoplayer-plugin-endcard/README.md

 `title: string` - caption/title of the video

+`duration: number` - duration of the video in seconds

 `image_small: string` - poster image in small size for all images and a browser width less than 769px

 `image_medium: string` - poster image in medium size for all images and a browser min-width: 769px